 It’s time for you to put a new roof on your place.
 The old one has been there so long that you’re seeing shingles on the grass.
 You’re not quite sure what material you’re going with this time though.

 If you’re having a hard time making a decision why not go with clay roofing tiles?
-They’re expensive because of how heavy they are and how hard it is to install them but they’re also durable and will give you a major boost of curb appeal.
+They may seem expensive because of how heavy they are and how hard it is to install them but they’re also durable, can last longer than asphalt shingles and will give you a major boost of curb appeal.

 Still not sure if clay is right for you?
 We’ll help you weigh the pros and cons.
 Keep reading to see all the advantages and disadvantages of going with clay.